bean-buzz/beanbuzz-part-b/README.md

 > NOTE: Due to time constraints, users cannot filter the menu based on dietary requirements.
 However, menu items do have tags that display some select dietary information when they are rendered.
 Furthermore, as stated previously, online payments, and the loyalty program is no longer available.

-# R5 - Wireframes for multiple standard screen sizes
+# Wireframes for multiple standard screen sizes (Part A - R5)

 > Wireframes for multiple standard screen sizes, created using industry standard software